-- Consult with your vet or another ferret expert about a complete, commercially available diet for your ferret.
+The best thing to do is to ask your vet about a complete, commercially available diet for your ferret.

-- Read and follow the feeding instructions relating to any ferret foods that you buy.
+- Read and follow the feeding instructions for any ferret foods that you buy

-- Any changes to their diet to be made gradually.
-Sudden changes to your ferret’s diet may upset his/her digestive system.
+- Make any changes to their diet gradually.
+Sudden changes may upset their digestive system.

-- You to talk to your vet if their eating and drinking habits change, as they could be ill.
+Talk to your vet if your ferrets' eating and drinking habits change, as it could be a sign that they're ill.